genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 information about the entire system, including bond connectivity, atomic charge, mass, etc., excluding atomic coordinates.

-Go to the "`3_psfgen`" directory.
+Go to the `3_psfgen` directory.
 Again, a script for VMD is provided here.
 This script first turns on the plugin and loads the CHARMM C36 topology file.
 Then, a segment name for the protein is defined.
 In CHARMM, a segment is usually defined as a molecule that has a complete single chain.
-In this example, we named the protein "`PROA`".
-The coordinates of each atom in PROA are read from the PDB file (`../2_modpdb/proa.pdb`), and missing atoms are automatically built with the "`guesscoord`" command.
+In this example, we named the protein `PROA`.
+The coordinates of each atom in PROA are read from the PDB file (`../2_modpdb/proa.pdb`), and missing atoms are automatically built with the `guesscoord` command.
 Finally, the PSF and PDB files are output.

 ```bash
 # Change directory